 In this culture, unfortunately, many of us eat diets that aren't very healthy, and we don't get enough exercise.
 That's true for our kids, too.
 In fact, experts suggest that this is the first generation that's less healthy than their parents.

-Unfortunately, when you mix kids' junk food consumption and lack of exercise with our cultural obsession with thinness, it's a perfect storm for eating disorders.
+Even worse, when you mix kids' junk food consumption and lack of exercise with our cultural obsession with thinness, it's a perfect storm for eating disorders.
 Guess how many teens in the US will develop eating disorders?
 23% of girls and 6% of boys!

 So eating disorders are a serious risk factor for our children.
 Luckily, parents have a lot more power than they realize to prevent eating disorders, but our intervention works best when it starts early.
-Intervening in adolescence, when kids need to assert their right to control their own bodies, is tricky and less effective.
+Intervening in adolescence, when kids need to assert their right to control their own bodies, is more complicated and less effective.

 What can you do to prevent your child from developing an eating disorder?
 Help your child develop a healthy body AND a healthy body image.